What is a Tummy Tuck?

 Abdominoplasty is major surgery, and involves the same risks as any surgery:

 - Reaction to anesthesia

 - Possible continued bleeding

-This procedure involves very low complication rates, but there is a major scar.
-Dr. DeRoberts tries to place the incision at a height that can be hidden under panties or bikini bottoms.
+This procedure involves very low complication rates, but there is a scar.
+Dr. DeRoberts to places the incision at a height that can be hidden under panties or bikini bottoms.
 As time goes by, the scar will lighten in appearance.